AndreasArvidsson/WinDSP/README.md

 ```

 [FIR(Finite Impulse Response)](https://www.minidsp.com/applications/advanced-tools/rephase-fir-tool)
-* WinDSP loads a text file with the FIR parameters
+* WinDSP loads a text file with the FIR parameters.
-* Use a tool like [rePhase](https://sourceforge.net/projects/rephase) to calculate the FIR parameters
+* Use a tool like [rePhase](https://sourceforge.net/projects/rephase) to calculate the FIR parameters.
 * FIR file is either a text(.txt) file or a wave(.wav).
-* Wave file can be either LPCM(16/24/32bit) or float(32/64bit)
+* Wave file can be either LPCM(16/24/32bit) or float(32/64bit).
 * Warning: FIR filters require much more CPU capacity then the other filters.
 WinDSP doesn't limit the number of taps you can input so use with care.
 ```json
 {